 Your Company has been benchmarking itself with well established Corporate Governancepractices besides strictly complying with the requirements of Clause 49 of the ListingAgreement.
 Given the emerging pivotal role of Independent Directors in bringing about goodgovernance, your Company continues its efforts in utilizing their expertise and involvingthem in all critical decision making processes.

-A separate report on Corporate Governance together with requisite certificate from M/s.Mehta & Mehta, Practising Company Secretaries, confirming compliances with theprovisions of Corporate Governance as stipulated in Clause 49 of the Listing Agreement isannexed and forms a part of the Annual Report.
+A separate report on Corporate Governance together with requisite certificate from M/s.Mehta & Mehta, Practicing Company Secretaries, confirming compliance with theprovisions of Corporate Governance as stipulated in Clause 49 of the Listing Agreement isannexed and forms a part of the Annual Report.

 PARTICULARS OF CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGEEARNINGS AND OUTGO